 The beauty of soap nuts is you don’t have to actually make anything, so if you’re strapped for time but don’t want to go with a store-bought laundry soap or detergent, this is a great option.
 Soap nuts are actually dried berries which produce saponin.
 The berries clean garments without any powders or liquids.
 You can purchase soap nuts through a number of companies.
 I like EcoNuts (linked above).

-This is my favorite laundry detergent to date.
-It really cleans our clothes, even the dirty clothes that are covered in dirt from the park.
+This soap is my second favorite liquid soap option.
+It cleans clothes, even the dirty clothes that are covered in dirt from the park.
 The lavender grapefruit version is lightly scented and just delightful, in my opinion.
 I’ve been able to find this laundry soap at health food stores, Whole Foods, Vitacost, and Amazon.
 This particular laundry detergent receives an A grade from the Environmental Working Group.

 BioKleen makes a bunch of different laundry detergent options, ranging from cold water liquid detergents to powders.
 I really like BioKleen and find all the laundry products to work very well.
 My only issue is this brand isn’t always easy to find.
 Whole Foods doesn’t carry BioKleen, at least my local store doesn’t, and I’ve never seen this brand at conventional stores.
 You can find BioKleen on Amazon and Vitacost, and at some regional health food stores.